ShaileshDhama/Clustering-of-Deutsch-Recipes/README.md

 # Clustering-of-Deutsch-Recipes

-## Clustering of Deutsch Recipes into 3 different clusters using tSNE and K-Means.
+## Clustering of Deutsch Recipes into 3 different clusters using t-SNE and K-Means.

 **Author**: **SHAILESH DHAMA**